rsolorio/SoloPlayerH/README.md

 You can configure how the tag information is retrieved and where it will be stored.

 ### Album Art Color Palette
-The application gets a list of dominant colors for each album art, and you can customize the player view using this color palette.
+The application gets a list of dominant colors for each album art, and you can customize the player view for each individual album art.

 ### And More...
 - 0-5 rating mechanism